 11. Resource Monitor

-System administrators can monitor and display hardware and software resource usage by processes.
+Using Resource Monitor tool, system administrators can monitor and display hardware and software resource usage by processes.
 Also, you can locate and stop unresponsive applications and services in real-time.

 12. System Information